jaxonL/GLoveBox/README.md

 Messages sent on GloveBox only include text.
 Currently, all metadata is stored in smart contracts.
 We anticipate utilizing servers to support metadata storage as GloveBox scales.

 The Front-End was designed in Figma, and implemented using React.

+The smart contract was created using solidity which implemented the openzeppelin contracts.
+The contract was written on remix.ethereum.org and was connected to the skale chain endpoint of one of the networks.
+The smart contract is deployed and sends a message full of positivity to a random person.